Koptos colossi: Mesopotamian parallels

 Some older authors have regularly pointed to parallels between the Koptos colossi and Early Dynastic Mesopotamian statues that also sometimes show naked ithyphallic statues with a girdle round the waist.
-These Mesopotamian depictions are apparently related to the bull-men fighting lions and other wild animals as their appear on countless seals.
+These Mesopotamian depictions are apparently related to the bull-men fighting lions and other wild animals as there appear on countless seals.

 The discoverer, Petrie, understood that the style of the colossi was very unusual in the context of traditional Egyptian statuary, and assigned them to "Eastern Invaders" whom he considered to have founded dynastic Egypt.

 Cultural and commercial exchanges

 With "Naqada" (Nubt, the "City of Gold"), the neighbouring city of Koptos benefited from the exceptional wealth of the eastern desert region in gold, and their strategic position for the commerce of precious metals.
 The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture creating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more advanced than the regions of contemporary Lower Egypt.
 Imports from Mesopotamia appear to have been quite intensive during the late Gerzean period (late Naqada II), and correspond to the Protoliterate b and c cultures of Mesopotamia (Uruk period).
 Naqada was at the center of the developing trade of gold from the eastern desert of Egypt.
 This may have stimulated the direct involvement of Mesopotamian traders, who, accompanied by artists and various skilled personnel, may have introduced Mesopotamian styles and practices.
 The exploitation of gold may also have stimulated the development of the first organized proto-state structures in Egypt.